sammi-turner/OCaml-Examples/README.md

 ## Function Generation With LLMs

-Although I am still wary of using an LLM to create an entire project, they can still useful for small code snippets.
+Although I am still wary of using an LLM to create an entire project, they can still be useful for small code snippets.

 I have had good results with prompts using the following template